 Kilgallen was a staff member of Journal American.
 Any article about the Jack Ruby interview in her newspaper would not have helped her serious financial situation.
 Therefore she decided to include what she knew about the assassination of John F. Kennedy in Murder One.
 She fully expected that this book would earn her a fortune.
 This is why she refused to tell anyone, including Mark Lane, about what Ruby told her in the interview arranged by Tonahill.
 In October, 1965, told Lane that she had a new important informant in New Orleans.

 Kilgallen began to tell friends that she was close to discovering who assassinated Kennedy.
 According to David Welsh of Ramparts Magazine Kilgallen "vowed she would 'crack this case.'
 And another New York show biz friend said Dorothy told him in the last days of her life: "In five more days I'm going to bust this case wide open."
-Aware of what had happened to Bill Hunter and Jim Koethe, Kilgallen handed a draft copy of her chapter on the assassination to her friend, Florence Smith.
+Aware of what had happened to two other journalists working on the case: Bill Hunter (murdered on 23rd April 1964) and Jim Koethe, (murdered 21st September, 1964), Kilgallen handed a draft copy of her chapter on the assassination to her friend, Florence Smith.

 On 8th November, 1965, Kilgallen, was found dead in her New York apartment.
 She was fully dressed and sitting upright in her bed.
 The police reported that she had died from taking a cocktail of alcohol and barbiturates.
 The notes for the chapter she was writing on the case had disappeared.
 Her friend, Florence Smith, died two days later.
 The copy of Kilgallen's article were never found.